suneeta-mall/fable-flow/docs/books/curious_cassie/cassies_harbour_quest/book.md

 Get ready to explore and learn amazing things:

-* You'll discover why sponge cakes are fluffy and mud cakes are dense by exploring density!
-You'll learn how fish breathe underwater with gills and swim with six different types of fins.
-You'll understand buoyancy—the invisible force that makes boats float—and meet Archimedes, the scientist who shouted "Eureka!" in his bathtub.
-Plus, you'll find out how to protect ocean animals and why marine scientists are ocean superheroes!
+* You'll discover why some things float while others sink, how fish breathe underwater using gills, what makes animals masters of disguise, and how density works (it's easier than you think!).
+You'll also learn that scientists ask questions all the time—just like you do!
+Plus, you'll find out about real marine science through fun experiments you can try at home.